 Welcome to our meteor detection and radio astronomy pages.
-We are a voluntary group of astronomers and radio enthusiasts with a special interest in meteor detection and radio astronomy.
-Along with our other Astronomy projects, we operate a dedicated 24/7 meteor detection system, the with the primary station based at the Lockyer technology Centre in Sidmouth UK, plus several remote sites operated by our members.
+Meteorscan is a voluntary group of astronomers and radio enthusiasts with a special interest in meteor detection and radio astronomy.
+We operate a dedicated 24/7 meteor detection system, with multiple highly sensitive ground stations.

 With this project our objective is to collect high quality meteor ionisation trail data, solar observation data and other radio astronomy data.
-To do this we use the Observatory site at Sidmouth as our main detection station, along with feeds from Ventnor Radar Station and several member sites for data validation and error discrimination.
-By consolidating information from multiple sites we hope to be able to provide reliable data.
+By consolidating information from multiple sites we are able to record reliable data for later retrieval and analysis. [more...]

-On a more general level, our system at the Norman Lockyer Observatory can be enjoyed by members of the public during open days, many of whom find the sound of live audio pings and visual presentation of meteors fascinating.
+Our system at the NLO can also be enjoyed by members of the public during open days, many of whom find hearing the sound of live audio pings and visual presentation of meteors fascinating.
 Unlike optical astronomy, radio astronomy and meteor detection can also be enjoyed during the daytime and in any weather.

 Meteor Detection Facility

 We gather numerical data relating to meteor activity as well as displaying a live trace along with audio on our terminal screens, making meteor spotting a very exciting and involving experience.
 [Meteor Live View]